Email Basics: What Is an Email Server?

 4. A Mail Delivery Agent (MDA) Delivers the Content

 We’re not finished yet!
-Now, a mail delivery agent (MDA) delivers the email message to the appropriate email client, filling the role of a local deliveryperson.
+Now, a mail delivery agent (MDA) delivers the email message to the appropriate email client, filling the role of a local delivery person.

 Some mail servers use multiple layers of protection, necessitating several security checks before the email envelope data lands in the email client.
 Others are simple, requiring little more than sorting within the user’s mail app.
+Some might go the extra mile and use a DKIM validator for the security of email communications.

 5. The Recipient Retrieves the Email